Aliante Casino and Hotel

-Aliante Casino and Hotel (formerly Aliante Station) is a hotel and casino in the Aliante community in North Las Vegas, Nevada.
+Aliante Casino and Hotel (formerly Aliante Station) is a casino hotel in the Aliante community in North Las Vegas, Nevada.
 It is owned and operated by Boyd Gaming.
 The resort was announced as the Aliante Station in December 2005, as a joint project between Station Casinos and The Greenspun Corporation, with an initial cost of $400 million to $450 million.
 Construction began in February 2007, and the resort was built at a cost of $662 million.

 After opening in November 2008, the resort operated at a financial loss.
 Station Casinos filed for bankruptcy the following year, and the resort's ownership was transferred to a holding company.
 Profits subsequently improved, and Station Casinos continued managing the property until November 2012, when it was renamed Aliante Casino and Hotel.
 Parts of the resort were then rebranded and refurbished, at a cost of $2.8 million.
 Boyd Gaming purchased the hotel-casino in 2016, at a cost of $380 million.